Used Nissan Altima For Sale

-After completion, we will obtain a copy of your credit report.
-This has information about your current and past credit obligations, your payment record, and data from public records like a bankruptcy filing from court documents for example.
+After completion, we obtain a copy of your credit report.
+This has information about your current and past credit obligations, payment record, and data from public records.
 For each account, your credit report shows your account number, the type and terms of the account, the credit limit, the most recent balance and the most recent payment.
 The comments section describes the status of your account, including the creditor’s summary of any past due balances.

-After reviewing your credit application, we’ll submit your loan to one or more potential banks or credit unions to determine their willingness to buy your contract.
+After reviewing your credit application, we’ll submit your loan to potential banks or credit unions to determine their willingness to buy your contract.

 The banks evaluate your credit application using automated techniques where credit score, credit history, length of employment, and income and expenses may be weighted and scored.
 The bank will not deal directly with you when you finance through a dealer.
 The decision is based on your credit report and credit score, credit application, and terms of the sale such as the amount of the down payment.
 Each bank decides whether it’s willing to buy the contract and notifies the dealership of its decision.